SchulteDev/SchulteDev/_data/career.md

   Lightning Cloud
 - Designed and implemented fault-tolerant, stateless architecture with continuous loop execution and automatic retry mechanisms
-- Achieved 70% test coverage on 2,776 lines of code with 5-second test execution time using Dockertest for PostgreSQL integration
+- No tests were implemented when the project was taken over.
+Achieved 70% test coverage on 2,776 lines of code with a test execution time of 5 seconds.
+Among other things, I used stretchr/testify and Dockertest for PostgreSQL integration.
 - Implemented sophisticated database query optimizations and multi-threading for handling ~10 million record synchronizations
 - Built robust error handling for Saloodo's inconsistent database schema (malformed JSON, incorrect types)
 - Owned complete software lifecycle: requirements engineering, design, development, monitoring, and operations
 - Established comprehensive monitoring with ELK Stack and Dynatrace for proactive issue detection

 **Impact:**